 “Finding the right people is very important.
 Without a good team we won’t get anything done.”

-Story by Dave Crampton.
-In partnership with Venture Taranaki.
+Story created in partnership with Venture Taranaki.